Moonofweisheng/wot-design-uni/docs/en-US/guide/common-problems.md

 ## How to enable dark mode?

-`Wot Design Uni` supports dark mode, theme customization, and other capabilities.
+`Wot UI` supports dark mode, theme customization, and other capabilities.
 See the [ConfigProvider](/en-US/component/config-provider.html) component for details.

 ## Is there a technical communication group?